Ohio Marijuana Laws

 • Legalize the sale of recreational cannabis at licensed dispensaries with a 10% tax levied on each sale

 Ohio’s Division of Cannabis Control (DCC) manages its marijuana programs and is tasked with issuing licenses for adult-use cannabis cultivators, processors, distributors, and dispensaries.
-The state is expected to commence recreational marijuana sale sometime in 2024, 9 months from the effective date of the new recreational cannabis law.
+The sale of recreational marijuana commenced in Ohio on August 6, 2024.

 The State of Ohio became the 25th state in the United States to pass a medical marijuana law.
 Passed in June 2016, HB-523 established the Ohio Medical Marijuana Control Program which allows people with certain medical conditions, upon the recommendation of Ohio-licensed physicians certified by the State Medical Board, to purchase and use medical marijuana.
 Per HB-523, a patient was required to establish a relationship with a physician certified by the Ohio Board of Pharmacy to recommend marijuana as a treatment for the patient.